gdelataillade/alarm/README.md

 }
 ```

+Then, add your audio asset(s) to your project like usual.

 ## How to use

 Add to your pubspec.yaml:
 ```
 flutter pub add alarm
 ```

 First, you have to initialize the Alarm service:
 ```Dart